Framing & conserving a drawing or print

-I don’t offer framing for my portraits, however I hope you will find some of this advice on framing a drawing useful.
+I don’t offer framing for my portraits, however I hope you will find some of this advice on framing a drawing (or a print on paper) useful.
 Feel free to contact me with any questions once you’ve received your portrait and I’m happy to make suggestions.
 The advice on this page is applicable to framing pencil, charcoal or chalk drawings, and also watercolour paintings.

 WHERE TO GET YOUR DRAWING FRAMED

 These days, a framing shop is not your only option when framing a drawing.
 You can also choose to buy a standard-sized frame off the shelf in many types of shop, or to order either a standard or bespoke sized frame from an online framers.
 However if you are unsure as to exactly what you want, I’d suggest a taking your drawing to a specialist framing store.
 These usually offer excellent advice on what type of frame will complement your drawing and which mount will go well with the frame you select.